-7.6.1 If analysis of an A Sample has resulted in an Adverse Analytical Finding for a Prohibited Substance that is not a Specified Substance, and a review in accordance with Article 7.1.2 does not reveal an applicable TUE or departure from the International Standard for Testing or the International Standard for Laboratories that caused the Adverse Analytical Finding, a Provisional Suspension shall be imposed promptly after the review and notification described in Article 7.1.-The same applies in case of an admission that an anti-doping rule violation involving a non- Specified Substance has taken place (for the avoidance of doubt, an admission by any Athlete can only be used to provisionally suspend that Athlete).
+If analysis of an A Sample has resulted in an Adverse Analytical Finding for a Prohibited Substance that is not a Specified Substance, or for a Prohibited Method, and a review in accordance with Article 7.±2.2 does not reveal an applicable TUE or departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Adverse Analytical Finding, a Provisional Suspension shall be imposed promptly after the review and notification described in ArticleArticles 7.±2, 7.3 or 7.5.
+The same applies in case of an admission that an anti-doping rule violation involving a non- Specified Substance has taken place (for the avoidance of doubt, an admission by any Athlete can only be used to provisionally suspend that Athlete).

+7.69.2 Optional Provisional Suspension

-7.6.2 In any case not covered by Article 7.6.1 where the FEI decides to take the matter forward as an apparent anti-doping rule violation in accordance with the foregoing provisions of this Article 7, a Provisional Suspension may be imposed after the review and notification described in Article 7.1, but prior to the analysis of the Athlete's B Sample or the final hearing as described in Article 8 (Right to a Fair Hearing).
+In any case of an Adverse Analytical Finding for a Specified Substance, or in the case of any other anti-doping rule violations not covered by Article 7.69.1 where the FEI decides to take the matter forward as an apparent may impose a Provisional Suspension on the Athlete or other Person against whom the anti-doping rule violation in accordance with the foregoing provisions of this Article 7, a Provisional Suspension may be imposed asserted at any time after the review and notification described in Article-Articles 7.2-7.1, but 7 and prior to the analysis of the Athlete's B Sample or the final hearing as described in Article 8 (Right to a Fair Hearing). .